 Findings suggesting secondary Raynaud syndrome are the following:

-Treatment of the secondary form focuses on the underlying disorder.
-Calcium channel blockers or prazosin is also indicated.
+Treatment of secondary Raynaud syndrome focuses on the underlying disorder.
+Calcium channel blockers or prazosin is also indicated, given as above for primary Raynaud syndrome.
 Antibiotics, analgesics, and, occasionally, surgical debridement may be necessary for ischemic ulcers.
 Low-dose aspirin may prevent thrombosis but theoretically may worsen vasospasm via prostaglandin inhibition.
 IV prostaglandins (alprostadil, epoprostenol, iloprost) appear to be effective and may be an option for patients with ischemic digits.
-However, these drugs are not yet widely available, and their role is yet to be defined.
+However, these drugs are not widely available, and their role is yet to be defined.

 Raynaud syndrome is reversible vasospasm of parts of the hand in response to cold or emotional stress.